-The biggest turning points in the success of my business were…
+What were the biggest turning points in the success of your business?

-My favorite part of running my own painting company is…
+What’s your favorite part of running your own painting company?

 Understand what it is you really want.
 Those are your goals.
 Write them down and work towards them.
 It gets a bit more complicated of course, but that is the basic idea.